minprog/app-studio/10 Design/10 Introduction to Design/10 Content.md

 5. Prepare and submit one discussion question about the chapters above.
 We will discuss some of these in class.

 Aim for ~100-150 words per answer.

-## Submitting

-You should submit this assignment on Wednesday evening at the latest.